What is Osteoporosis? – Symptoms, Causes & Treatment

-You can learn more about how your risk factors affect your chance of developing osteoporosis by using the ‘Know your bones self-assessment tool’ which was developed by Health Bones Australia and the Garvan Institute of Medical Research.
+You can learn more about how other factors impact your risk of osteoporosis by using the ‘Know your bones self-assessment tool’ which was developed by Healthy Bones Australia and the Garvan Institute of Medical Research.
 The online self-assessment tool only takes between 5-10 minutes to complete, and your results can be discussed with your GP or health professional.

 The scan will ultimately help determine if any action is needed to protect your bone health.
 If your bone health is normal, then maintaining adequate calcium, vitamin D and exercise remains important.
 If the result shows you have osteopenia (low bone density) or osteoporosis, it is essential that action is taken to protect your bones.

 While there's no cure, you can treat osteoporosis to protect your bone health.
 Comprehensive treatment plans can include medication and lifestyle changes to strengthen the bones, reducing the likelihood of breakages.
 Ensuring you consume a healthy diet with enough calcium and vitamin D is vital for building healthy bone structure.

 Healthy Bones Australia explains that you should not be intimidated by exercise if you have weakened bones through osteoporosis or osteopenia.
 There are 3 types of exercises recommended in the Healthy Bones Australia exercise program to support bone health.
 These are suitable for people with low bone density and when performed under supervision include:

 - Weight bearing impact loading - weight bearing exercises that work against gravity to stimulate bone and improve strength.